Dien Bien Airport: Facilities

 Today, Điện Biên Phủ Airport is the largest and only commercial airport serving the city of Điện Biên Phủ in particular and the entire Northwest region of Vietnam, after the closure of Nà Sản Airport in 2004.
 It is located in the middle of a basin at an altitude of 1.611 meters above sea level.
 The apron and taxiway is 7500 square meters wide, with 4 parking stands for aircraft.
 The terminal is 2500 square meters wide and is capable of serving 4 flights per day.
 In 2023, the airport was upgraded with a new 2400 m × 45 m runway and associated facilities to make it compatible with bigger-sized narrow-body airliners such as the Airbus A320/A321 and Boeing 737.

 Expansion

 Dien Bien province People's Committee has approved the temporary closure of the airport following an expansion proposal by the Civil Aviation Authority of Vietnam.
 The closure will start from 1 April 2023 and lasts 6 months.
 The expansion includes building a new security fences, upgrading terminal's facilities and the lengthening and widening of the runway.

-The runway will be extended to 2400 m (7874 ft) and widened to 45 m, enabling the airport to accommodate A320/A321 or equivalent aircraft.
+The new runway would be 2400 m (7874 ft) long and 45 m wide, enabling the airport to accommodate A320/A321 or equivalent aircraft.
 The terminal will be upgraded to receive up to 500 thousand passengers per year.
 On 30 November 2023, the expansion project was completed and the airport resumed all operations on 2 December.

 The project cost is estimated to be around VND 1.467 trillion (US$ 62 million), all paid for by ACV.